GSA-TTS/all_sorns/docs/devops.md

 On cloud.gov, there is a production space and a staging space.
 These spaces each contain:
 - 1 instance of the `all-sorns` application.
 By default it uses 1G of memory and 1G of disk space.
 - 1 Postgres database, at least v12.
-- 2G of memory in reserve for each space, to run the GoodJob job runner task, and the nightly [find_sorns_job](https://github.com/18F/all_sorns/blob/main/app/jobs/find_sorns_job.rb) task.
+- 1G of memory in reserve for each space, to run the nightly [find_sorns_job](https://github.com/18F/all_sorns/blob/main/app/jobs/find_sorns_job.rb) task.

-In total this is at least 6G of memory needed for the org amount, for both environments to fully run.
+In total this is at least 4G of memory needed for the org amount, for both environments to fully run.

 ### Deploying